tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 ## Running Platform Device Passthrough in QEMU

-Before you start QEMU, the passed-through devices need to be bind to the VFIO driver.
+Before you start QEMU, the passedthrough devices need to be bind to the VFIO driver.

 In some cases, the default driver needs to be unbind before the device can be bind to VFIO.
 However, in this case, all devices were changed to use the dummy device type in the device tree, so the step below is not required for this setup.